rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/Invoke-RscQueryAws.md

 - There is a single argument of type AwsCloudAccountConfigsInput.
 - Returns list of AwsFeatureConfigs.
-### allcloudaccountsfeatureswithexoconfigs
-List of active AWS cloud account features and the Exocompute mapping information for the accounts.
-A cloud account is an AWS account added to the Rubrik platform.

-- There is a single argument of type AwsCloudAccountsWithFeaturesInput.
-- Returns list of AwsCloudAccountFeaturesWithExoConfigss.
 ### allcloudaccountswithfeatures
 List of active AWS cloud accounts and the features for the accounts.
 A cloud account is an AWS account added to the Rubrik platform.